projf/projf-explore/lib/uart/README.md

 # UART - Verilog Library

 A UART was one of the first SystemVerilog designs I created.
 These designs are not polished, but I hope you find them useful.
 You can freely build on these [MIT licensed](../../LICENSE) designs.

-See the [Library](../) for other helpful Verilog modules and read the [verilog library overview](https://projectf.io/verilog-lib/) on the blog.
+Get an overview of the whole lib from the [Verilog Library blog](https://projectf.io/verilog-lib/).

 ## Verilog Modules